 Keep it cool

-Your MacBook's ambient temperature should between 10° and 35°C (50° and 95°F).
-Each notebook includes a series of sensors for temperature detection.
-The MacBook Pro and older MacBook Air models include a built-in fan that turns on automatically to cool critical components.
+Your MacBook's ambient temperature should be between 50F / 10C and 95F / 35C.
+Each MacBook includes a number of sensors for temperature detection, and the MacBook Pro and older MacBook Air models include a built-in fan that turns on automatically to cool critical components.
 MacBooks with Apple silicon use thermal efficiency for active cooling; the MacBook Air (M1, 2020) does so without a fan.

-- Staying on top of software and firmware updates
+- Stay on top of software and firmware updates

-- Avoid keeping and using your computer in a parked car
+- Avoid keeping or using your computer in a parked car

-- Keep the MacBook on a flat surface in a room with ventilation
+- Keep your MacBook on a flat surface in a room with ventilation

 - Keep ventilation openings clear of debris

 - Keep your MacBook elevated, either on a box or a laptop stand.